weitieda/ios12-apple-maps-clone/README.md

 1. Implemented Delegation and Singleton Design Pattern

 ## Installation
-Navigate to `Config` folder, create a file `Key.swift`, then build.
+Clone or download the project, navigate to `Config` folder, create a file `Key.swift`, then build.
 You're good to go.
 ```
 import Foundation